 Getting a new product idea from the conceptualization phase to a physical model can be a slow and expensive process for entrepreneurs leading start-up companies as well as established businesses.
 This process can stall business growth but 3-D printing offers a fast-track method to a tangible product.
 The higher education collaboration project funded by the U.S. Agency for International Development between Gateway Technical College and Ecole Superieure de Technologie d’Oujda (ESTO) in Morocco calls this rapid prototyping.
 The project has been training ESTO faculty to use the special printer to support entrepreneurship and business development.
 Click here to read complete article.

 Gateway’s Biz Squad is a multi-disciplinary course where members work collectively on problem-centric learning with local businesses.
 Staff from the Workforce and Economic Development Division collaborated with Gateway's Biz Squad to offer this program in Morocco through a HED grant funded by USAID.
 A Biz Squad student who was involved in the international project with Ecole Superieure de Technologie (EST) during the fall of 2012 semester at Gateway shares her perspective and experience with the project.

 "Our partnership with Ecole Superieure de Technologie Oujda has changed the way we think, design and deliver training for the automotive industry.
 At Gateway Technical College partnerships serve as cornerstones to growth and our HED partnership has initiated a culture shift within our faculty and staff for international collaboration."

-– Bryan D. Albrecht, Ed.D., President Gateway Technical College
+– Bryan D. Albrecht, Ed.D., President and CEO, Gateway Technical College